 Elton earned a BFA from The School of the Art Institute of Chicago, and has shown her work internationally and nationally including Kochi Muziris Biennale, Kochi, India; 5 x 5, Washington, DC; Kingston Sculpture Biennale, Kingston, NY and Phillips De Purry & Co., NY.
 She has received awards from Joan Mitchell Foundation, Santa Fe Art Institute, and NYFA.
 She has been a fellow at Ucross Foundation, WY and artist residencies at Vermont Studio Center, VT; Oak Spring Garden Foundation,VA; Catwalk Institute, NY; Byrdcliffe, NY; Olana, NY and Santa Fe Art Institute, NM amongst others.
 Elton grew up in New York's Hudson Valley, NY where she now lives.

-Elton was a visiting artist at Bennington in 2016 and 2020, and returns as a visiting faculty member for Fall 2022.
+Elton was a visiting artist at Bennington in 2016 and 2020, and a visiting faculty member for Fall 2022.
+She returns for Spring 2024.